SAS Access to MongoDB using a DataDirect ODBC Driver

 1. Install the Driver

-32 or 64bit driver on your Linux client.
-Ensure that the bits of your driver match the bits of your SAS application.
-You can watch this video
+32 or 64bit driver on a Linux client.
+Ensure that the bits of the driver match the bits of the SAS application.
+Watch this video

 to install the DataDirect ODBC for MongoDB Driver.

-To help you perform this task, DataDirect provides shell scripts for both the Bourne (odbc.sh) and C (odbc.csh) shells.
-You’ll find these scripts in your installation directory.
+DataDirect provides shell scripts for both the Bourne (odbc.sh) and C (odbc.csh) shells.
+These scripts are in the installation directory.
 These scripts configure the following environment variables:

 You will also need to have a Java SE 6 or higher installed on your Linux client and on your LD_LIBRARY_PATH.

 Use the DataDirect-provided ivtestlib (or ddtestlib for 64bit) utility to test load the driver.
 You'll find this utility in the bin sub-directory of your installation.
-You'll need to provide it with the path to the driver as follows:
+Provide it with the path to the driver as follows:

-If your installation was successful and your environment variables are properly set, you should receive a message similar to the following:
+If the installation was successful and the environment variables are properly set, you will receive a message similar to the following:

-If you receive an error message at this point, the most likely cause is that your environment variables aren't properly set.
+If you receive an error message at this point, the most likely cause is that the environment variables aren't properly set.

 4. Configure a connection:

-In order to configure a connection to your database, you will want to edit the odbc.ini file (found in your installation directory).
-Here is an example of my connection information for the DataDirect ODBC for MongoDB database:
+In order to configure a connection to the database, edit the odbc.ini file found in the installation directory.
+Here is an example of our connection information for the DataDirect ODBC for MongoDB database:

 connection option can be used to specify the name of the database you wish to connect to.
 If left blank, the default is the database defined by the system administrator for each user.